Wind-River/vxw7-bsp-ti-sitara-am654x/README.md

 ***installDir***/vxworks-7/pkgs_v2/unsupported/ti_k3_am65x/ti_k3-W.X.Y.Z
 ```
 If the installed version of BSP/PSL is the same or newer than the Open Source BSP published
-here, there's no need to download and install the Open Source BSP form GitHub again.
+here, there's no need to download and install the Open Source BSP from GitHub again.

 If your existing VxWorks 7 installation contains older version of ti_k3_am65x BSP and ti_k3
 PSL, it's recommended to download the latest code from GitHub and then install.